-Secured creditors are not bound by the DOCA and do not prevent them from realising or dealing with their respective securities.
+Secured creditors are not bound by the DOCA and are not prevented from realising or dealing with their respective securities.

 The exception to the above is in circumstances where a secured creditor votes for the DOCA then, that secured creditor is bound by the terms of the DOCA.